Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: The Structure of Low-Energy States

 It remains to replace $P_B$ by $P = |\alpha_*\rangle\langle \alpha_*|$.
 To this end, we write

-From Proposition \ref{KTV_Asymptotics_of_EV_and_EF} we know that $\Vert P_B - P\Vert_\infty \leq CB$ and $\Vert \pi^2(P_B- P)\Vert_\infty \leq CB$.
-Hence, the norm of the operator on the right side of \eqref{KTB_Lower_bound_4} is bounded by a constant times $B$.
-This shows \eqref{KTB_Lower_bound_9} and concludes our proof. \end{proof}
+From Proposition \ref{DHS1:KTV_Asymptotics_of_EV_and_EF} we know that $\Vert P_B - P\Vert_\infty \leq CB$ and $\Vert \pi^2(P_B- P)\Vert_\infty \leq CB$.
+Hence, the norm of the operator on the right side of \eqref{DHS1:KTB_Lower_bound_4} is bounded by a constant times $B$.
+This shows \eqref{DHS1:KTB_Lower_bound_9} and concludes our proof. \end{proof}

-We deduce two corollaries from \eqref{Lower_Bound_A_3} and Lemma \ref{KTB_Lower_bound}.
-The first statement is an a priori bound that we use in the proof of Theorem \ref{Main_Result_Tc} (b).
+We deduce two corollaries from \eqref{DHS1:Lower_Bound_A_3} and Lemma \ref{DHS1:KTB_Lower_bound}.
+The first statement is an a priori bound that we use in the proof of Theorem \ref{DHS1:Main_Result_Tc} (b).

-\begin{kor} Let Assumptions \ref{Assumption_V} and \ref{Assumption_KTc} be true.
+\begin{kor} Let Assumptions \ref{DHS1:Assumption_V} and \ref{DHS1:Assumption_KTc} be true.
 Then, there are constants $B_0>0$ and $C>0$ such that for all $0 < B \leq B_0$ and all temperatures $T\geq \Tc(1 + CB)$, we have $\FBCS(\Gamma) - \FBCS(\Gamma_0) >0$ unless $\Gamma = \Gamma_0$. \end{kor}

 \begin{proof} Let $D_0>0$ and assume that $T \geq \Tc (1 + D_0B)$.
-From \eqref{Lower_Bound_A_3} and Lemma~\ref{KTB_Lower_bound} we know that
+From \eqref{DHS1:Lower_Bound_A_3} and Lemma~\ref{DHS1:KTB_Lower_bound} we know that

-For the choice $D_0 = \frac{2 C}{ c \Tc}$ and $B_0 = \frac{T_0}{D_0 \Tc} $ the right side of \eqref{TcB_First_Upper_Bound_1} is strictly positive unless $\alpha = 0$.
+For the choice $D_0 = \frac{2 C}{ c \Tc}$ and $B_0 = \frac{T_0}{D_0 \Tc} $ the right side of \eqref{DHS1:TcB_First_Upper_Bound_1} is strictly positive unless $\alpha = 0$.
 We conclude that $\Gamma_0$ is the unique minimizer of $\FBCS$, which proves the claim. \end{proof}

-The second corollary provides a bound for the Cooper pair wave functions of low energy BCS states in the sense of \eqref{Second_Decomposition_Gamma_Assumption}.
-It is based upon \eqref{Lower_Bound_A_3} and to state it we need to introduce the operator
+The second corollary provides a bound for the Cooper pair wave functions of low-energy BCS states in the sense of \eqref{DHS1:Second_Decomposition_Gamma_Assumption}.
+It is based upon \eqref{DHS1:Lower_Bound_A_3} and to state it we need to introduce the operator

 We highlight that it acts on both, the relative coordinate $r = x-y$ and the center-of-mass coordinate $X = \frac{x+y}{2}$ of a function $\alpha(x,y)$.